osg-htc/operations/docs/services/topology-contacts-data.md

 New projects are typically created by the Research Facilitation team.
 Here are a few things to check:

--   Does the "Name" in the YAML match the file name of the project?

 -   Did osg-bot warn about a "New Organization"?
     If so, search around in the projects directory and make sure the "Organization" in the YAML is not a typo or alternate spelling for an existing organization.